freedomofpress/securedrop-docs/docs/admin.rst

 Preventing Short Initial Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, SecureDrop does not apply a mimimum length requirement to messages.
+By default, SecureDrop does not apply a minimum length requirement to messages.
 If your instance is experiencing a high volume of short one-time messages with no actionable content, or if you would like to indicate to sources that their initial message should include enough information for journalists to respond to them effectively, you